ilias-chatzistefanidis/HetNets-steering/README.md

 - **Figures Folder**: In this folder, we have several important figures that are used by the notebook.

 - **Notebook Folder**: In this folder, we have the notebook that includes part of the utilized machine learning pipeline used to develop the Bi-LSTM model in the paper.
+It is a reproducable notebook that is easily executed in Google Colab or locally.
+In the notebook, you can find useful functions and information on the pre-processing, deep learning model development, evaluation and extra stuff.

 - **utils.py file**: This file includes the functions developed in the notebook for easier usage.